Wave 1

-Wave 1 is the third extended play released under synthwave musician Seth Haley's pseudonym Com Truise.
+Wave 1 is the third extended play by the American musician Seth Haley as Com Truise.
 Haley described his releases as Com Truise as parts of a story about the world's first "Synthetic Astronaut" on his adventure to a planet, and Wave 1 is where he lands on a kind-of replica of Earth.
 Musically, Haley had to get inspiration from several artists as this part of the story is also where the music starts to change.

 The EP is a combination of styles including synth soul, drum and bass, synth funk and electro, and retains the bright and danceable vibe from Com Truise's debut album Galactic Melt (2011).
 Promoted with two pre-EP track releases, a music video for the track "Subsonic" and a February–March 2014 tour, the EP was issued on the Ghostly International label in February 2014 to generally positive reviews, with critics praising the record's creativity.
 Commercially, it also landed in the top ten of the American Billboard Dance/Electronic and Heatseekers album charts.